ShridharMP/ShridharMP/README.md

 - 👋 Hi, I’m @ShridharMP
-- 👀 I’m interested in ...Java,Spring Framework
+- 👀 I’m interested in ...Java,Spring Framework,SpringBoot,Microservices,K8's,Docker and AWS
-- 🌱 I’m currently learning ...SpringBoot and Microservices
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...pshridhar4@gmail.com